How to Prepare for a Child Support Hearing?

 Essential Documents to Collect

-• Expenses: A detailed list of your monthly expenses, including housing, utilities, and childcare costs.
+• Expenses: Prepare a detailed, itemized list of your monthly expenses, including rent or mortgage payments, utilities, groceries, transportation costs, and childcare expenses like daycare or babysitting fees.

-• Child’s Needs: Documentation of your child’s needs, such as medical bills, school fees, and extracurricular activities.
+• Child’s Needs: Gather documentation that reflects your child’s specific needs, such as medical bills, health insurance premiums, school tuition, extracurricular activity fees, and any special education or therapy costs.

 Organizing Your Documents